Generational Marketing: A Guide

 • Not personalised

-Gen Xers are one of the most conservative lots of buyers.
+Gen Xers are one of the most discerning buyers.
 They look for authenticity in their purchases.
 They would be ready to pay any price for a product that makes them believe in its value.
 Therefore once they understand the practical uses of the product authentically, they would purchase it.

 However, they look forward to discounts.
-GenXers have grown up collecting coupons in the newspaper to get freebies.
+GenXers have grown up collecting coupons to get freebies.
 They wait for sale periods and look for special coupons and deals before buying a product.

-GenXers may have embraced online shopping, yet around 72% still prefer brick and mortar stores for making purchases.
-This is because they learn about the offering through salespersons and thereby develop trust in it before making a purchase.
+GenXers have embraced online shopping significantly, yet many still appreciate brick and mortar stores for making purchases, particularly for high-consideration items where they can engage with salespersons and develop trust before buying.

-GenXers also pay a lot of attention to details, so providing them catchy video content explaining the uses of the product instantly turns them into buyers.
+GenXers also pay a lot of attention to detail, so providing them catchy video content explaining the uses of the product instantly turns them into buyers.
+Given their caretaker responsibilities, messaging that saves them time, simplifies decisions, or delivers real value resonates deeply.

 Case Example – Walmart

 Walmart has established its name as the No.1 American multinational retail corporation.
-Its retail chain operates hypermarkets, departmental stores, and grocery stores in the United States.
-Moreover, it serves approximately 10,500 stores under 48 banners through 24 countries and eCommerce websites and is the favorite brand of GenXers.
+Its retail chain operates hypermarkets, departmental stores, and grocery stores in the United States and is a favourite brand of GenXers.

 walmart